 The above trip to Salt Lake City was also part of Jack's celebration of his 75 birthday.
-To continue that celebration, we drove from SLC to Aspen to visit his son, Darin and see some of the glorious houses he has built including his own atop a mountain overlooking Reudi Reservoir in Basalt, Colorado.
+To continue that celebration, we drove from SLC to Aspen to visit his son, Darin, and see some of the glorious houses he has built including his own atop an 8000 ft, mountain overlooking Reudi Reservoir in Basalt, Colorado.
 Then, we flew to San Francisco to visit with his daughter, Danelle, granddaughter, Dana (turning 10) and Anthony.
-She is so passionate about her city and loves to show it off.
+Danelle is so passionate about her city and loves to show it off.
 We had planned to see Bev's son, Larry and family in San Diego, but that had to be cancelled.

 Jack is still active with the 538 home residential association in which we live.
-He does their publications, helps out on the neighborhood Security Patrol, and he created and maintains their web site: http://OverbrookGardens.com/ .
+He does their publications, helps out on the neighborhood Security Patrol, provides database support for the Board, and he just retired from the web site he created and maintained : http://OverbrookGardens.com/ .
 This year he was again responsible for compiling the 68 page Association directory.
-He has been the point man to Sarasota County for the 49 properties that are located on our 2400 ft. long channel to get it dredged.
-This has proven to be very time consuming and frustrating but it is now completed.
+He had been the point man to Sarasota County for the 49 properties that are located on our 2400 ft. long channel to get it dredged.
+This had proven to be very time consuming and frustrating, but it is now completed.
 He also coordinated the dredging of eighteen personal docks on our channel under one County permit.

 And what does Bev do?????
-She does extensive analysis of dance routines (ice and ballroom) online and applies it to the choreography and music of our dances.
 As Jack's secretary, she tries to keep his crammed calendar and family finances in order.
+She works to keep up with the medical info to make the right decisions to maintain our good health.
 As loving wife, she keeps his home and clothes clean, his tummy fed, and a smile on his face!
 Enough said!